 Skies of Escarnum is a contemporary fantasy setting with a lighthearted, age-of-adventure atmosphere and pulp themes.
 It takes a bold, stylised approach to storytelling, emphasising fun and cinematics over realism.

 Ideally, Escarnum attempts to blend fondly-held themes and tropes from several styles:

 - Pulp Heroism: At the core of Escarnum’s style is the notion that heroes should be larger than life.
-Whatever happens, they are the stars of a story before they are pieces in a game; they should always be able to make bad choices and take risks in the name of style or character, and in turn have opportunities to mitigate or escape the consequences.
-If in doubt, think of narrative before you think of realism; something that is entertaining is always better than something that is sensible.
+Whatever happens, they are the stars of a story before they are pieces in a game; they should always be able to make bad choices and take risks in the name of fun, and in turn have opportunities to mitigate or escape the consequences.
+If in doubt, think of narrative before you think of realism; something that is enjoyable is always better than something that is sensible.

-What Escarnum isn’t, is another pseudo-historical European fantasy realm, where men are men (as long as they are straight, white, cisgender men), women are princesses, and everybody in between need not apply.
-We already have plenty of traditional high-fantasy settings, so Escarnum’s flavour is much more contemporary, inspired more by animation, superheroes and video games than sprawling fantasy epics.
+What Escarnum isn’t, is another pseudo-historical European fantasy realm, where men are men (straight, white, cisgender men), women are princesses, and everybody in between need not apply.
+We already have plenty of classic high-fantasy and edgy dark fantasy settings.
+Escarnum’s flavour is inspired much more by animation, superheroes and video games than sprawling fantasy epics.